 As is customary with such software, SparkoCam also offers a ‘virtual webcam’ feature that enables users to share their video clips through various chat applications even without a real webcam.
 It is compatible with apps like Zoom, Skype, and more, but the free version comes with time restrictions and a massive watermark, as you can see.

-- Chromakey feature isn’t the best in performance
+Pros Cons ChromaKey support Can be buggy Supports DSLRs Chromakey feature isn’t the best in performance One-time license fee

 Download SparkoCam: (Free Trial, Paid version starts at $39)